-Description of Practice & Student Abilities Field Examples & Teaching Notes 4.
-Analyzing and Interpreting Data Scientific investigations produce data that must be analyzed in order to make sense of it.
-Because data patterns and trends are not always obvious, scientists use various tools, such as graphing, to identify significant features and patterns in the data.
+Scientific investigations produce data that must be analyzed in order to make sense of it.
+Because data patterns and trends are not always obvious, scientists use a range of tools, such as graphing, to identify significant features and patterns in the data.
 Scientists look for what may have caused errors in investigations, and calculate the degree of certainty in the results.
-Certain kinds of field surveys lend themselves to collecting this type of quantifiable data; e.g., species counts, measuring of environmental factors such as temperature, water pH, stream flow, etc. Data analyzing & interpreting abilities we can help students develop at outdoor science school: Recognizing the need for collecting data and sharing with others.
-Analyzing data, looking for patterns, or examining data to see if it supports a previous explanation.
-Recognizing surprises, when data is in conflict with expectations, and using this as an opportunity to adjust explanations based on results.
-Summarizing data using charts, graphs, tables, etc. Recognizing patterns in data that suggest relationships worth investigating further.
-Distinguishing between causal and correlational relationships in nature (e.g., The size and shape of the holes found in the tree are evidence that they were caused by boring beetles.
-However, the turkey vulture numbers increasing in the same year that the local team wins the World Series is correlational, not causal).
-General Approach: An instructor can share data collected previously and ask students if they notice trends or patterns that differ from the data they collected themselves.
+Certain kinds of field surveys lend themselves toward collecting this type of quantifiable data; e.g., species counts, measuring of environmental factors such as temperature, water pH, stream flow, etc.

+Data analyzing & interpreting abilities we can help students develop at outdoor science school:

+- Recognizing the need for collecting data and sharing with others. - Analyzing data, looking for patterns, or examining data to see if it supports a previous explanation. - Recognizing surprises, when data is in conflict with expectations, and using this as an opportunity to adjust explanations based on results. - Summarizing data using charts, graphs, tables, etc. - Recognizing patterns in data that suggest relationships worth investigating further. - Distinguishing between causal and correlational relationships in nature. (e.g., The size and shape of the holes found in the tree are evidence that they were caused by boring beetles.
+However, the turkey vulture numbers increasing in the same year that the local team wins the World Series is correlational, not causal)

+General Approach: An instructor can share data collected previously and ask students if they notice trends or patterns that differ from the data the students collected themselves.
 After collecting data in the field, ask students to create a visual representation that indicates what they learned from the data.

 For example, students can use data collected during a stream study to create charts and graphs to visually display their data and make interpretations and explanations.

-Specific BEETLES activities: In Exploratory Investigation, students try to make sense of the results of their investigations.
+In Exploratory Investigation, students try to make sense of the results of their investigations.

 Students use a stem plot graph to analyze the data collected during the Spider Investigation activity, and try to explain any patterns they identify.